 As Ian St. Clair and Kevin Salisbury unite to investigate the case of the first murder, they quickly nab the Sparrows—Mickey, Daphne, and the elder son, Rory, because of their known status as miscreants, while younger son Ronan was left to be at their home.
 A second arrow had been fired at a moving train driven by Andy Fisher, and the bolts matched those used at the Sparrows’ archery range.
 However, nothing significant could be found about the family, as they all had alibis for the night of the murder.
 Also, more crucially, a third attack had occurred as an arrow was shot at the house of a local lawyer named Vinay Chakrabarti, and this happened all while the Sparrows were in police custody.
 Although a solid link was established between the Sparrows and the Jacksons, as the two families had their allotments (government allotted small plots for mine workers without a job, in this context) side by side, nothing too hard could be found, and the Sparrows were subsequently released.
 Instead, suspicions now fall on Gary’s young neighbor, Scott Rowley, who is still missing, and Scott’s crime becomes almost certain when his samples match with those found in the teeth of Gary’s pet dog, which had instantly tried to attack the perpetrator when its master had been shot at.
 The police investigate Scott’s house and particularly his room, interrogate his father and step-mother, and realize that the young man was supposed to make a court appearance soon, as there was a case against him.
 Despite owning the entire amount that his father had been paid by the mining company when he had lost his job, Scott had registered for unemployment benefits.
 As this is considered benefit fraud under UK law, Scott had been asked to appear in court, and, when he had failed to do so, an arrest warrant had been issued against his name.
 Ian and his team then investigate an old garage that Fred had given off to his son, and here they find evidence of Scott’s criminal tendencies and his anti-establishment stance on matters.
 The garage is filled with posters and newspaper clippings about the government’s practice of hiding the truth, and a message reading “You’re all liars” is also spray-painted on the wall.

 It is to be made clear in this context that, unlike most other shows of the kind, “Sherwood” does not try to create much mystery about who the murderers are in its plot; the makers are not interested in that, and that does not hamper the thrill of the show at all.
-At the end of the very first episode, Scott Rowley is seen going into the Sherwood forest all by himself, armed with a crossbow and enough arrows to put up a fight, and with a clear vengeance in his eyes.
+At the end of the very first episode, Scott Rowley is seen going into the Sherwood Forest all by himself, armed with a crossbow and enough arrows to put up a fight, and with a clear vengeance in his eyes.
 While it is not totally established that Scott is Gary’s murderer at first glance, it becomes very clear gradually as he is seen making more attacks with his arrows.
 After the attack on Chakraborty, Scott kills a peacock on Lord Byron’s sprawling property, and then even attacks three golfers at the local course.
 However, as disturbed and angry as young Scott might have been, he had no connection with the second murder.
 Sarah Vincent’s death was even more gruesome as we directly witnessed it happen and also because it was a matter within the family.
 Within the short week since her marriage to Neel, Sarah had grown even more detached and creeped out by her father-in-law.
-Neel had earlier connected Andy’s phone to the new Bluetooth speakers in his house, and the man had no idea that it was still connected when he watched pornographic videos later that night, alone in his own adjacent house.
-While Neel was away on business, Sarah had heard the noises blaring out of the speakers in her house, and was disgusted by them.
+Neel had earlier connected Andy’s phone to the new Bluetooth speakers in his house, and the man had no idea that it was still connected when he watched explicit adult videos later that night, alone in his own adjacent house.
+While Neel was away on business, Sarah had heard the noises blaring out of the speakers in her house and was disgusted by them.
 The next day, when Andy went to her house to give her certain online order deliveries (the delivery person could not find her house, and Andy received them on her behalf), the man walked in on Sarah using the bathroom, and this further grossed the woman out.
 Looking at the packages, Andy realizes that Sarah has been ordering goods to remove the connecting gates between their two houses and feels heartbroken.
 The two have an awkward conversation about Andy’s late wife, and Sarah claims that the woman killed herself because of her mental issues, despite her terminal illness.
 The claims do come off as disrespectful.
 Andy has a moment of immense rage, and then calmly, like a cold-blooded killer, picks up a spade from the newly delivered package and smashes it on his daughter-in-law’s head, instantly killing her.
 Realizing what he has done but also scared of the consequence, Andy silently leaves his son’s house, returns to his home, and acts all normal even when Neel returns the next day and visits him first.
 As the son gradually discovers what has happened, Andy remains silent and does not reveal anything.